Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [CS229 - Machine Learning](https://www.youtube.com/watch?v=jGwO_UgTS7I&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU) | Standford - Andrew Ng | Online videos and assignments
 [SQL](https://mode.com/sql-tutorial/) | Mode Analytics | Coding environment exercises

-- Learn to rebuild some Pytorch modules as well as part of the Fastai library from scratch with part 2 of the course.
-This is also a great lecture in api design and software engineering.
+- Learn to rebuild some Pytorch modules as well as part of the Fastai library from scratch with Part 2 of the course.
+This is also a great lecture in API design and software engineering.
 - If you wish to specialize in machine learning more so than deep learning, look no further than Andrew Ng's famous machine learning lecture at Stanford.
 - If SQL is important for your projects and current/future job, become an expert with this SQL tutorial.